 5. Platform features

-AvaTrade provides different platforms for both advanced traders and beginners.
-They also have a trading app and a separate solution for trading with options.
+AvaTrade provides different platforms serving both advanced traders and beginners.
+They have a trading app and a separate solution for trading with options.

 AvaTrade offers different trading platforms, some for manual others for automated trading.
-Generally speaking, each platform provides a decent trading experience, presenting a variety of financial instruments to choose from along with multiple analytical tools, indicators and charts.
+Each platform provides a decent trading experience, presenting a variety of financial instruments to choose from with multiple analytical tools, indicators and charts.

 - WebTrader is designed especially for novice traders.
 Its interface is easy-to-use and there’s no need to download or install anything, and you can access WebTrader from any computer.
 WebTrader is AvaTrade’s own platform.

 - MetaTrader 4, a third-party platform, enables flexible trading environment and it’s available in more than 40 languages.

 - MetaTrader 5 is the next generation of the MetaTrader platform, offering more technical analysis tools, order types, timeframes and graphical objects.

 - AvaTradeGO is a smartphone app that has a friendly dashboard and some advanced features.